klowe27/beep-boop/README.md

 ## Description

 This basic webpage takes a name and number from a user and returns a range of numbers from 0 to the number the user provided with a few exceptions.
+Additionally, the user can change the color theme for the page.

 ## Specifications